ERR_ADDRESS_UNREACHABLE: How To Fix It?

 If you don’t know how to do this, try unplugging the device from the power for about 30 seconds.
 Then let it boot up for a couple of minutes and try to connect.
 If this didn’t solve the problem, move on to the next option.

-Disable Proxy Server
+ERR_ADDRESS_UNREACHABLE error fix #2: Disable Proxy Server

 Many schools, companies, and other organizations focused on the security of their networks use proxy servers as an intermediary between their computers and the rest of the internet.
 This can create a problem if you take a laptop set up for proxy use out of that network and connect it somewhere else.
 If that’s the case with you, you’ll need to disable using proxy and then try to connect again.

-Switch to the Connections tab, and click on the LAN settings button.
+Switch to the Connections tab, and click on the LAN proxy settings button.
 Disable Proxy server, click OK, then Apply.

 If the Proxy server was already disabled or didn’t fix the problem, move on to the next option.

-Clear DNS Cache
+ERR_ADDRESS_UNREACHABLE error fix #3: Clear DNS Cache

-DNS stands for Domain Name Server.
-It is in charge of storing IP addresses for the domains you are visiting.
-Google Chrome tries to speed up your internet browsing by keeping all the DNS data of the sites you visited in the past.
-This feature can cause the issue in some cases because Chrome could use the cache data to load the page moved to a different IP address.
+Google Chrome tries to speed up your internet and browsing history by keeping all the DNS cache data of the sites you visited in the past.
+This feature can cause the issue in some cases because Google Chrome could use the cache data to load the page moved to a different IP address.

 Some users have issues with reaching specific sites only in Google Chrome.
 Some may experience them in other browsers as well.
 If you have problems only with Chrome, it would be smart to clear the Google Chrome DNS cache.
-You can do this by opening the browser and typing chrome://net-internals/#dns into the address bar.
-Once you press Enter, Chrome will load a page on which you need to click on the Clear host cache button.

 Type in cmd into the search bar on the bottom of the desktop and then right-click on the Command prompt app.
 Click on Run as administrator.